 Cyber Insurance isn’t necessarily new, but its popularity and need are growing among businesses.
-However, is it worth it for businesses?
+But does that mean it’s worth it for businesses?
 Yes, it is and we’re here to tell you why.
 Increased interconnectivity and data accumulation is essential to conducting business.
 However, this has made businesses a particularly attractive target for hackers, when compared to individual victims.

 Consider the following scenario:

 Cyber Insurance to the Rescue

 Last fall, Mavis received an email.
 The email didn’t regard her so she assumed she received it by mistake.
-She replied to verify (gotcha!) and a response from hackers came to her confirming that the email was, in fact, for her.
-A few days later, Mavis noticed several emails were being sent out on their own.
+She replied to verify (gotcha!) and a response from hackers came to her confirming that the email was for her.
+Mavis noticed emails were automatically being sent out from her mailbox.
 It was as if her email program had a mind of its own.
 She was hacked!
-And if that wasn’t bad enough, Mavis also worked with lots of financial information.
+To make matters worse, Mavis worked with lots of financial information.

-The scenario just described isn’t fictional.
-The full story was shared on All Things Considered, a segment by NPR.1 Don’t think that this is an isolated case so rare it gets highlighted in a radio segment.
+The scenario just described seems fictional but isn’t.
+The full story was shared on All Things Considered, a segment by NPR.1 This is not such a rare case that it gets highlighted in a radio segment.
 This is happening all over and with increased frequency.